JulianST10524093/Practicumnotes/README.md

 app src main java.kt or androidmanifest for xml
+The Simple Difference
+•
+XML File (The Skeleton): Used for Design.
+This is where you place buttons, text boxes, and images.
+It defines what the app looks like.
+•
+KT File (The Brain): Used for Logic.
+This is where you write the code for calculations, button clicks, and moving between screens.
+It defines what the app does.
+🛠️ How to Add a New Screen (Short Version)
+1.
+Create: Right-click your package folder -> New > Activity > Empty Views Activity.
+(This creates both the .kt and .xml at once).
+2.
+Manifest: Open AndroidManifest.xml and ensure the new <activity android:name=".YourName" /> is inside the <application> tag.
+3.
+Binding: Copy the 3 lines of "Binding" code from MainActivity.kt into your new .kt file to connect the design to the logic.
+Quick Cheat Sheet
+•
+Want to change colors or text size? -> Go to the XML.
+•
+Want to change a math formula? -> Go to the KT.
+•
+App crashing when switching screens? -> Go to the Manifest.
 # Practicum Assessment - Multipurpose App Template

 This project is a high-quality, professional-grade template designed for Android Practicum assessments.
 It uses **Parallel Arrays**, **Loops**, **Intents**, and **View Binding**.